- Scientific name: Cancer pagurus

 Feeding and Behaviour

 Brown crabs are extremely commercially important and the brown crab fishery in British waters is one of the largest crab fisheries in the world, although a large proportion of the catch is exported to France and Spain.
-The brown crab provides white flesh from the claws and brown flesh from its body.
-Around one third of the overall weight of the crab is edible as crab meat.
-Despite the importance of this species there is very little known about overall stock numbers, or the extent to which current fishing intensity is depleting stocks.
+Around one-third of the overall weight of the crab is edible as crab meat.
+Despite the importance of this species there is very little known about overall stock numbers or the extent to which current fishing intensity is depleting stocks.

 Crabs are caught by lowering baited crab pots into the sea.
 This is one of the most selective methods of commercial fishing and allows small, undersized and berried (egg carrying) females to be returned to the sea.
 However, the brown crab fishery could be threatened by more mechanised methods of fishing with are less selective.
 Anywhere selling brown crabs with a carapace of 13cm or under should be boycotted as there is no possibility that crabs of this size would have been able to reproduce before capture and they should have been returned to the sea.